troykelly/live-news-break/tts_prompt.md

 Emphasis: Slightly lift major headlines, quotes, and critical updates to guide listener focus.

-Pronunciation: Use a generic Australian accent, and avoid an American sounding Australian access.
-Maintain standard Australian English vowel sounds (e.g., “dance” as /dɑːns/) with crisp consonants.
+Pronunciation: Use a generic accent.
 Avoid overly formal diction; stay clear but relatable.

 Pauses: Insert brief pauses at sentence boundaries and topic transitions; allow a momentary beat after quoting or before moving to the next segment.
 This helps listeners process information more easily.